• Menu

 24. Loggerhead Sea turtle

-This turtle has got some tough jaws to help it chew through hard-shelled creatures in the sea.
-It received its name thanks to possessing such a large head.
-It is the most populated turtle in the USA and like all marine animals, it surfaces for air.
-The females come ashore to lay their eggs and are fantastic navigators- going back to the same nesting spot year after year.
+This turtle has got some pretty tough jaws to help it chew through hard-shelled creatures in the sea.
+It’s the most populated turtle in the USA and, like all marine animals, it surfaces for air.
+The females come ashore to lay their eggs and are fantastic navigators- going back to the same nesting spots year after year.

 25. Lagorchestes

 Let’s travel to the land down under and meet the lagorchestes which, when translated, means dancing kangaroo.
 It’s commonly known as a wallaby.
-These creatures can be found in the warm climates of Australia and live off the land by finding seeds fruits and grass.
+These creatures can be found in the warm climates of Australia and live off the land; locating seeds, fruits, and grass to sustain itself.

 Learn More: Animal Diversity